Problem Motivation

 How do they connect?

 Both projects convert low-cost signals into high-value city intelligence.
-Pollution mapping fuses commodity imagery and sparse sensors into dense, actionable risk surfaces; traffic modeling turns coarse mobility data into proactive control.
-The common thread is scalable sensing + robust modeling that cities can deploy now.
+Pollution mapping fuses imagery and sparse sensors into dense risk surfaces; traffic modeling turns coarse mobility data into proactive control.
+The thread is scalable sensing + robust modeling deployable now.

 Members